LuisAlejandro/send-fb-post-with-media/README.md

 <p align='center'>
   <img src="https://github.com/LuisAlejandro/send-fb-post-with-media/blob/develop/branding/banner.svg">
-  <h3 align="center">Send tweet with media</h3>
+  <h3 align="center">Send Facebook post with media</h3>
-  <p align="center">GitHub Action for tweeting with images</p>
+  <p align="center">GitHub Action for sending a Facebook post with an image</p>
 </p>

 ---

-Current version: 0.2.0
+Current version: 0.1.0

 ## 🎒 Prep Work

-1. Create an app with the twitter account where you want to share the tweets (https://developer.twitter.com/apps).
-You might need to fill an application form before being able to create an app.
-More info [here](https://github.com/gr2m/twitter-together/blob/main/docs/01-create-twitter-app.md).
+1. Get a facebook permanent access token (explained below) using a facebook account that owns the page where you want to post messages.
+2. Find the ID of the page that you want to post messages in (explained below).
 2. Upload your images to a public access URL.

 ## 🖥 Workflow Usage

-Configure your workflow to use `LuisAlejandro/send-fb-post-with-media@0.2.0`, and provide the tweet you want to send as the `STATUS_TEXT` env variable.
+Configure your workflow to use `LuisAlejandro/send-fb-post-with-media@0.1.0`, and provide the text you want to send as the `STATUS_TEXT` env variable.

 You can add up to 4 images as URLs in `STATUS_IMAGE_URL_1`, `STATUS_IMAGE_URL_2`, `STATUS_IMAGE_URL_3` and `STATUS_IMAGE_URL_4`
 env variables.
-The script will download and attach them to the tweet.
+The script will download and attach them to the post.
 You can omit all 4 variables and no image will be attached.

-Provide the authentication keys and tokens for your Twitter app as the `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_OAUTH_TOKEN`, and `TWITTER_OAUTH_SECRET` env variables (as secrets).
+Provide the access token for your Facebook app as the `FACEBOOK_ACCESS_TOKEN` env variable, set your facebook page ID as `FACEBOOK_PAGE_ID` (as secrets).
 Remember, to add secrets go to your repository `Settings` > `Secrets` > `Actions` > `New repository secret` for each secret.